Snigdah/gateway-rate-limiter/README.md

 ---

 ## 🧠 Overview
-The system ensures **fair and consistent request throttling** across multiple gateway instances using a centralized Redis backend.
 Client-specific rate limit rules are defined per `clientId` and per endpoint.
-The **License Service** (Admin) is the authoritative configuration writer — it persists config to the database and publishes change events to Kafka.
-Gateways consume those events and update their local cache and Bucket4j buckets accordingly.
+The **License Service** (Admin) is the authoritative configuration writer — it persists config to the database and publishes change events to **Kafka**.
+Gateways consume those events and update their local cache and **Bucket4j** buckets accordingly.

 ---